xz0127/tp/docs/UserGuide.md

 Nuudle is a **desktop app that helps nurses manage patient records and schedule appointments** in an accurate and efficient manner.

-We hope that this document will help you in your journey in exploring the wonders of Nuudle app and redefine the way you schedule appointments for your patients. :smirk: To begin your journey, head down to our [Quick Start](#qu...) or explore the various [features](#...) that we offer.
+We hope that this document will help you in your journey in exploring the wonders of Nuudle app and redefine the way you schedule appointments for your patients. :smirk: To begin your journey, head down to our [quick start](#quick-start) or explore the various [features](#features) that we offer.
 The document will provide you with all the necessary information you need to start your journey.

 * Table of Contents
 {:toc}

 --------------------------------------------------------------------------------------------------------------------

-## Quick start ( Coming Soon )
+## Quick start

 1. Ensure you have Java `11` or above installed in your Computer.